BitBoxSwiss/bitbox-base/docs/os/configuration.md

 System configuration is managed internally using the script [`bbb-config.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/bbb-config.sh).
 Its goal is to centrally define how changes are applied to the system and reuse a single set of commands.
-This is why it is called by the build script as well as by the BitBox Base Middleware during operations.
+This is why it is called by the build script as well as by the BitBoxBase Middleware during operations.
 Changes are applied by simple operating system commands like copying and deleting files, or replacing text values withing configuration files.

 You can call the script `bbb-config.sh --help` to see all possible commands and arguments:

 ```
-BitBox Base: system configuration utility
+BitBoxBase: system configuration utility
 usage: bbb-config.sh [--version] [--help]
                      <command> [<args>]